honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ## More indie hackers

-There will definitely be a shakeup in the job market though.
+There will definitely be a shake-up in the job market though.
 If a company needed 100 people to do something and now only 10 are enough, this will have a significant impact.
-In smart companies, the remaining 90 people will be reassigned to work on ambitious projects the company didn't think could be done before.
+In smart companies, the remaining 90 people will be reassigned to work on ambitious projects the company didn't think could be working on before.
 In other companies, however, the 90 people may lose their jobs.

 On the other hand, after a layoff, those people can now explore new opportunities that they probably wouldn't have even dreamed of before.
 Tim Ferriss' book, [The 4-Hour Workweek](https://en.wikipedia.org/wiki/The_4-Hour_Workweek), advises people to check their email only once a day and outsource small daily tasks to _virtual assistants_.
+Since 2007!
 I guess this option will now become more viable than ever, at least until the majority catches up with all the new technology.

 But let's say you want to add value to this world.
 New tools for content creators, such as YouTube or Substack, have greatly augmented people's abilities to the point that careers such as newsletter author, podcast host, beauty influencer, YouTube video producer, or Twitch streamer now seem viable.
 The same trend will likely happen with startups.